Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Singularities and positive curvature

 Under Condition \q{}, not only is the space of directions at the image in the orbit space of an isolated fixed point a small space, so too is any double branched cover over two points corresponding to finite isotropy.
 This allows us to investigate singular knots by combining the results of the previous section with results on double branched covers over knots.

 We define the following condition.

 \begin{definition}[Condition O] Let $X^3$ be an Alexandrov space homeomorphic to $\sph^3$ containing an extremal closed curve, $c$.
-Suppose further that there are two points in $X$, $p_1$ and $p_2$, not necessarily on $c$, which have small spaces of directions and that the corresponding points $\tilde{p}_i, i=1, 2$ in the double branched cover of $X$ over $c$, $X_2(c)$, also have small spaces of directions.
-We say that $(X,c)$ satisfies {\em Condition O}. \end{definition}
+We say that $(X,c)$ satisfies {\em Condition O} if there are two points $p_1, p_2\in X$, not necessarily on $c$, which have small spaces of directions and that the corresponding points $\tilde{p}_i, i=1, 2$ in the double branched cover of $X$ over $c$, $X_2(c)$, also have small spaces of directions. \end{definition}